In the PMP exam, you are going to see six types of questions. The types of questions are as follows:

 - Is it possible for everyone to memorize all ITTOs?

-- Does the PMI really want you to memorize these ITTOs to pass the PMP exam?
+- Does the PMI want you to memorize these ITTOs to pass the exam?

-- Why does the PMI ask questions based on ITTO in the PMP exam?
+- Why does the PMI ask questions based on ITTOs in the exam?

-The PMBOK Guide 5th edition has 10 knowledge areas and these knowledge areas have 47 processes.
-These processes have hundreds of inputs, tools & techniques and outputs and I doubt that every one of you has the capability to memorize all these ITTOs.
+The PMBOK Guide, 6th edition has ten knowledge areas, and these knowledge areas have 49 processes.
+These processes have hundreds of Inputs, Tools & Techniques and Outputs and I doubt that every one of you can memorize all these ITTOs.

 Also, I don’t think the purpose of the PMP exam is to test your memorization power.
-PMI never designed ITTO to be memorized, and if you are doing this to pass your exam then you are exploiting the whole certification process, and most importantly, you’re ignoring the logic behind these ITTOs.
+PMI did not design ITTOs to be memorized, and if you are doing this to pass your exam, then you are exploiting the whole certification process, and most importantly, you are ignoring the logic behind these ITTOs.

-You may think, what is the purpose of ITTO based questions and why does the PMI want you to answer these questions?
+You may wonder what is the purpose of ITTO based questions and why does the PMI want you to answer these questions?

-In fact, the real intention behind ITTO based questions is to check your understanding about:
+The real intention behind ITTO based questions is to check your understanding of: